digego/extempore/docs/memory.rst

 To allocate memory from a closure's zone, we need a ``let`` outside the ``lambda``.
 Anything ``zalloc``\ 'ed from there will come from the closure's zone.
-Anything ``zalloc``\ 'ed from *inside* the closure will come from whatever the top zone is at the time—usually the default zone (unless you're in an enclosing ``memzone``).
+Anything ``zalloc``\ 'ed from *inside* the closure will come from whatever the top zone is at the time---usually the default zone (unless you're in an enclosing ``memzone``).

 As an example, let's revisit our 'fill buffer' examples from earlier.